When we develop a nagging, painful cough, we’ll do just about whatever it takes to get it to stop. We’ll try anything:

 - A review which showed the benefit of using expectorants for the treatment of chronic bronchitis.

 There are plenty of ways to treat coughs, and science has yet to determine which way is best.
 Generally, a combination of keeping your immune system as strong as possible, managing your symptoms, and working closely with your doctor is the best advice for overcoming any type of illness or symptom.

 Technology to Manage Coughs

 A very recent development in the field of cough diagnosis and management is the use of technology such as smartphone apps.
-For example, Hyfe has developed an app which can analyze and track cough sounds for better disease management.

 In an age where respiratory health is referenced in every news article, we need to leverage every tool we have at our disposal.
 Staying healthy and managing our respiratory symptoms is going to be incredibly important moving forward.